LTLA/chipseqDBResults/h3k9ac.knit.md

 <p class="caption">(\#fig:bcvplot)Abundance-dependent trend in the BCV for each window, represented by the blue line.
 Common (red) and tagwise estimates (black) are also shown.</p>
 </div>

-For most data sets, one would expect to see a trend that decreases to a plateau with increasing average abundance.
+For most sequencing count data, we expect to see a decreasing trend that plateaus with increasing average abundance.
 This reflects the greater reliability of large counts, where the effects of stochasticity and technical artifacts (e.g., mapping errors, PCR duplicates) are averaged out.
 We observe no clear trend in Figure \@ref(fig:bcvplot) as the windows have already been filtered to the plateau.
 This is still a satisfactory result as it indicates that the retained windows have low variability and more power to detect DB.

 ## Estimating the QL dispersion

-Additional modelling is provided with the QL methods in *[edgeR](https://bioconductor.org/packages/3.9/edgeR)* [@lund2012ql].
+Additional modelling is provided with the QL methods in *[edgeR](https://bioconductor.org/packages/3.10/edgeR)* [@lund2012ql].
 This introduces a QL dispersion parameter for each window, which captures variability in the NB dispersion around the fitted trend for each window.
 Thus, the QL dispersion can model window-specific variability, whereas the NB dispersion trend is averaged across many windows.
 However, with limited replicates, there is not enough information for each window to stably estimate the QL dispersion.